 - A typewritten explanation of extenuating circumstances associated with Failure Status.
 Indicate how these circumstances have changed so that you can comply with regulations in the future.
 Attach supporting documents to support the extenuating circumstances mentioned in the letter.

 - Include a “student plan of action” for academic improvement.
-This requires that you meet with an Academic Advisor and get an Academic Evaluation Report.
+This requires that you meet with an Academic Advisor or access Web Advisor and get an Academic Evaluation Report.

 - Attach at least one letter of support from someone that can substantiate the extenuating circumstances.
 This individual should not be a family member.
 Examples would include a medical doctor, clergy, professional, etc.

-- The appeals forms must be provided to the Office of the Student Financial Services within 30 days prior to the Tuition Deadline for the upcoming semester .
+- The appeals forms must be provided to the Office of the Student Financial Services within the prescribed dates as noted on the SAP Appeal Form.
 Failure to provide these within the prescribed dates will result in a delayed determination.

 - An objective committee, composed of selected individuals outside the Office of Student Financial Services, determines whether the appeal is approved.
 The decision of the Appeals Committee is final and cannot be appealed further.

 - Appeal Denials or Non-appeals – If you are denied an appeal or you decide not to appeal, you must complete the necessary hours and earn the appropriate grades.
 Once you have reached the prescribed standards you become eligible to receive financial aid.

 - Changes in majors – may cause you to reach your maximum attempted hours and lose your eligibility before earning a degree.

 - Incomplete grades, missing grades, failing grades, course withdrawals – all reduce your completion ratio, because they are counted as attempted, but not earned credits.
 They also count against your maximum attempted hours.